 The University Symposium, coordinated by the Institute for Advanced Study, explores critical issues from a variety of vantage points through a series of connected events, including public lectures, conferences, and research and creative collaboratives.
 Launched in 2006, the first symposium focused on the Politics of Population.
 Other symposium topics have included Time, Body & Knowing,” and Abundance & Scarcity.
 The 2012-14 University Symposium Site and Incitement continues this tradition, offering an opportunity to incite creative interactions and innovative thinking through interdisciplinary endeavors, ranging from public lectures and exhibits to faculty fellowships and research initiatives.

-Please join us during Spring 2013 for planning meetings on Thursday, March 14 and Monday, April 29 in 235 Nolte Center.
+Please join us during Fall 2013 for planning meetings, the first to be held Thursday, October 10 at noon in Nolte 235.
 At these meeting participants refined topics, suggested speakers and events, and discussed how their own work related to the proposed themes.
 These discussions take a long-term and multidisciplinary view.
 The meeting ideas stimulate academic discussion and help shape the course of the symposium over the next year.
 The discussions are free and open to all.
 Please feel free to bring lunch and enjoy the conversation – beverages will be provided.

 Want to Hear More?

 To subscribe to an audio podcast of Site and Incitement events, copy this link into iTunes or any other podcasting software.

 Burns, Carol J., and Andrea Kahn (editors).
 2005.
 “Why Site Matters.”
 In Site Matters: Design Concepts, Histories, and Strategies, edited by Carol J. Burns and Andrea Kahn, pp. vii-xxix.
 Routledge, New York .